 Proverbs

-1:29 For that they hated knowledge, and did not choose the fear of YASHUWAH:
+1:29 For that they hated knowledge, and did not choose the fear of YHWH:

 Proverbs

-1:30 They would none of my counsel: they despised all my reproof.
+1:30 They rejected my counsel: they despised all my reproof.

 Proverbs